A selfie of Lynne by the beach

 We're here to help you move forward

-Whether you'd like to join us online or face-to-face, we have Moving Forward courses for you.
-We offer face-to-face courses all over the UK, including in our new Northern Ireland locations.
+Whether you'd like to join us online or in-person, we have Moving Forward courses for you.
+We offer courses all over the UK, including in our new Northern Ireland locations.

 Moving Forward courses